BiolaBolade/Covid-19-Data-Exploration-Using-SQL/README.md

 ### Questions Answered:
 I answered the following questions using my sql exploration skills:
-- Percenatge of Death Rate
+- Percentage of Death Rate
-- Percentage of infceted people
+- Percentage of infected people
 - Countries with the highest infection rate
 - Continents with the highest death count
 - Countries with the highest death count